The Temple of Hathor at Dendera

 Dendera light bulbs Egypt

-Egyptologists interpret the bas-reliefs as integrated symbology in Egyptian mythology: the primordial snake born from a lotus flower is a known Egyptian myth and the support is also a recurring symbol in Egyptian art, connected with Osiris and depicting his spine.
+Among the bas-reliefs, there is also a depiction resembling the modern electrolysis process.
+Egyptologists interpret these bas-reliefs as symbolic elements within Egyptian mythology: the primordial snake emerging from a lotus flower is a well-known myth, and the support is a recurring symbol in Egyptian art, linked to Osiris and representing his spine.

 The Zodiac